 The first is to realize that there is one investment opportunity available to you that’s even better than high-interest debt, and that is getting a company match in your retirement account.
 If your employer offers a 1:1 match on contributions to a 401(k) or similar plan, they’re effectively offering you an instantaneous 100% return on your money, and it is perfectly rational to prioritize getting that match over paying off a little bit of extra debt.

-Secondly, there is a question of whether accelerated debt repayment is optimal at lower interest rates.
+Secondly, there is a question of whether accelerated debt repayment is optimal once you get all the way down to the lower-interest loans.
 Some would argue that paying off a low-interest mortgage or car loan early doesn’t make sense when you could invest that money into the stock market and make a higher return instead.
-There is some logic to this, but it should only be a consideration on very low-interest debt (probably under 5% or so), and it’s a personal decision that depends on your risk tolerance.
-Paying off debt is always the safer option, and personally, we prefer to just be completely debt-free.
+There is some logic to this, but it should only be a consideration on very low-interest debt, and it’s a personal decision that depends on your risk tolerance.
+Paying off debt is a safer option, and personally, we prefer to just be completely debt-free.

-Aside from those two small optimizations, there’s one huge alternative to consider, too: Instead of chipping away at your debts ’til they’re gone, you can lop off gigantic chunks of debt all at once by downsizing.
+Aside from those small optimizations, there’s one huge time-saver to consider, too: Instead of chipping away at your debts ’til they’re gone, you can lop off gigantic chunks of debt all at once by downsizing.

 Bought too much house?
 Sell it.
-Then buy something in a lower-cost area, and watch $50,000 drop off your mortgage balance all at once.
+Then buy something in a lower-cost area, and watch $100,000 drop off your mortgage balance all at once.
 Financed a new car?
-Bite the bullet, sell it at a loss, and buy a beater for cash.
+Bite the bullet, sell it, and buy a beater for cash.
 Your car payment will literally disappear overnight.
 Even small things like consumer electronics and expensive furniture can be liquidated and thrown at the credit card debt from whence they came.
 Don’t be afraid to get creative.

 Widening the Gap to Pay Off Debt Faster